dmitrijsg123/Fundamentals_of_Data_Analysis_Project/README.md

 • Matplotlib – It is the basic plotting library in Python.
 It provides tools for making plots.<br>

+Seaborn - Python data visualization library based on matplotlib.
+It provides a high-level interface for drawing attractive and informative statistical graphics. <br>

 • Scikit-Learn – The required machine learning library in Python.